splunk/observability-workshop/content/en/s4r/10-workshop-goals.md

 The next step is is to make sure we do not rely on manual testing of our application, and we will look at how you can create  tests that can keep track of the performance and behaviour of your application that can run 24/7 from different location.

-We also look into how these test can alert you when ther is a deviation in behaviour of your site.
+We also look into how these test can alert you when there is a deviation in behaviour of your site.

 ---